kavia-common/user-request-test-project-2321-2330/vscode-extension/README.md

 ## Development Notes

 - Sources live in `src/`, webview assets in `media/webview/`, and build output in `out/`.
-- The webview’s CSP and resource URIs are set at runtime.
-Only scripts with the injected nonce are allowed to run.
+- The webview’s CSP and resource URIs are set at runtime by `SidebarProvider`.
+Only the script referenced with an injected nonce executes.
-- Messages between webview and extension use strongly-typed discriminated unions, routed via a message router.
+- There are no React dependencies or builds required for the webview.

 ## License